EssamWisam/cmp-docs/public/department/Extras/Opportunities/GraduateStudies.md

 #### 3. They are almost always fully funded
 That is, you pay nothing; in fact, you get paid (e.g., around $2K to $4K a month depending on the location and university).
 Usually the more expensive the area of the university is, the higher the stipend is.

 In return, you either do research and teaching with your PhD supervisor or just research.
-In the first case, it's called a Teaching Assistanship and in the latter case, it's called a Research Assistanship.
+In the first case, it's called a Teaching Assistantship and in the latter case, it's called a Research Assistantship.
 Teaching duties are usually not that significant compared to Egypt.

 In summary, if you get accepted into a PhD program, you don't worry about funding because it will be covered.